Electromagnetic Cascade Emission from Neutrino-Coincident Tidal Disruption Events: Neutrino and EM cascade emissions

 For reference purposes, we include the thermal OUV light curve, e.g., $L_{\rm OUV}/4\pi d_L^2$, as the black dashed curve.
 The peaks of EM cascade light curves appear roughly $30-50$ days after the OUV peak, which is commonly referred to as the time delay.
-In the M-IR scenario, where the radiation zone is calorimetric but optically thin to $p\gamma$ interactions ($\tau_{p\gamma}^{\rm fs}<1$), the time delay observed in the EM cascade emissions, primarily initiated via $p\gamma$ processes, can be interpreted as the $p\gamma$ time scale, e.g., $t_{p\gamma}\sim30-50$ days.
+In the M-IR scenario, where the radiation zone is calorimetric but optically thin to $p\gamma$ interactions ($\tau_{p\gamma}^{\rm fs}<1$), the time delay observed in the EM cascade emissions, primarily initiated via $p\gamma$ processes, can be interpreted as the $p\gamma$ time scale, e.g., $t_{p\gamma}\sim30-50$ days\footnote{{Typically, one should take into account the rates of $\gamma\gamma$ attenuation, pion/muon decay, and secondary electron synchrotron/inverse Compton to estimate cascade time scale.
+In this calculation, the interactions mentioned here are much faster than $p\gamma$ process and do not contribute significantly to the time delay.
+We show the interaction rates for secondary processes in Appendix \ref{app:rates} to support this statement.}}.
 This reflects the time-dependent nature of EM cascade as a redistribution of energy via a series of successive radiation processes.
-Hence, if future observed TDEs exhibit time delays in their X-ray and $\gamma$-ray light curves, one can employ $p\gamma$ optically-thin models to interpret and understand such temporal signatures.
+Hence, if future observed TDEs exhibit time delays in their X-ray and $\gamma$-ray light curves, one can employ $p\gamma$ optically-thin models to interpret and understand such temporal signatures. {Furthermore, we observe that the orange light curve is additionally delayed compared to the X-ray and VHE $\gamma$-ray light curves.
+In the energy range of 0.1 - 800 GeV, $\gamma\gamma$ attenuation is predominantly influenced by OUV as well as X-ray photons.
+Close to the peak time of the OUV blackbody light curve, where the OUV photon density is higher, the resulting broadband integrated $\gamma$-ray flux is more heavily attenuated.
+This could lead to the later emergence of the $\gamma$-ray peak.}

 The rapid (exponential) decay of observed X-ray light curve in the time interval $0\lesssim t-t_{\rm pk}\lesssim 50~\rm d$ (illustrated as the blue dashed line in the upper right panel of Fig. \ref{fig:MIR_spectra}) might be caused by the cooling of the accretion disk or by dust obscuration.
 Interestingly, there is an additional X-ray (Swift-XRT) data point around $t-t_{\rm pk}=100$ d which was identified in \citet{2021MNRAS.504..792C} and does not fit this rapid decay picture.
 Notably, the X-ray cascade emission can describe that data point, which means that Swift may have actually seen an electromagnetic cascade signature there.
 One may speculate that if the populations of neutrino-emitting TDEs and X-ray bright TDEs have overlap, the often complicated and puzzling behavior of X-ray observations may in some cases be explained by the contribution of the EM cascade, which can be substantially delayed with respect to the BB peak (see e.g. example for AT2019fdr below).
 The identification of a spectral hardening in the X-ray range (see upper left panel) may provide future evidence.